 By the 1970's membership nationally had dwindled to less than 1,000, members of all political persuasions rubbing shoulders in perfect harmony (well, nearly!).
 Nottingham has continued to be one of the strongest sections, concentrating on time trials, social runs and weekend hostel runs.
 For many, the hilight of the year is still the Easter Meet.
 The motto of the Clarion "Fellowship is Life, lack of fellowship is Death" (Sir William Morris), is never more true than at an Easter Meet.

-This historical background to the Club is taken from notes kindly supplied by Henry Lloyd (pictured), a founding member and past President.
+This historical background to the Club is taken from notes kindly supplied by Henry Lloyd, a founding member and past President.

 In 1978 Nottingham Clarion CC was formed when the Notts and Derby Clarion C & A.C. (the racing club for Heanor and Nottingham Sections combined) reverted back to being two separate clubs, with Nottingham members choosing to become a cycling club in its own right, but retaining an affiliation with the National Club.
-Nottingham members now have the option to join the National body for an extra £6.00.
-This enables you to take part in National Clarion competitions and Championships, and be kept up to date with details of National Clarion Meets such as Easter and Wortley Hall, through the twice yearly magazine 'Boots & Spurs'.
+Nottingham members now have the option to join the National Clarion.
+This enables you to take part in National Clarion competitions and Championships, and be kept up to date with details of National Clarion Meets such as Easter, through the twice yearly magazine 'Boots & Spurs'.

 In 2003 we moved our Evening 10 course from Lowdham to the Lime Kiln near Cropwell Bishop and with some hardwork from club members, some stalwarts and some new, the Club underwent a few changes with a new website, kit and a revamp of club events.
 The Club has now grown from its core membership and has riders of all ages interested in all forms of cycling.